QuarchTechnologyLtd/QuarchPy/CONTRIBUTING.md

 - Proprietary hardware dumps
 - Internal identifiers not meant for public distribution

-Report possible security issues privately (not in a public Issue with details).
+Report possible security issues privately (not in a public Issue with details) please contact us at support@quarch.com.

 ---